1/2 Japanese Tsuba by Georg Oeder, 1916

 I often get asked how I got into the business of traipsing through the underbrush and scavenging in the sediment.
 Did I get all learned up in fancy college?
 How do I keep from dying valiantly by the miasmal dagger of a rogue toadstool?
 How can one discern the Shitakes from the shinola?

-Here’s a guide for the slapdash forager, those urban swashbucklers after my own heart, armed with nuthin’ but a rusty pocketknife, mud-soaked boots, and the gallant heart of a hunter.
+Here’s a guide for the slapdash forager, the swarthy swashbucklers after my own heart, armed with nothing but a rusty pocketknife, mud-soaked boots, and the gallant heart of a hunter.

 1. Frolic in the forest.